betterscientificsoftware/bssw.io/Articles/Blog/2024-11-s3c-metrics.md

 * Metrics used to measure sustainability vary depending on the project’s goals and context.
 Common metrics include software performance, user base size, issue resolution rates, and community engagement.

-* There is a recognized need for more sophisticated metrics and theoretical frameworks to assess long-term sustainability, particularly in, but not limited to, environments where usage is difficult to track, such as closed systems or large-scale research facilities.
+* There is a recognized need for more sophisticated metrics and theoretical frameworks to assess long-term sustainability, particularly in, but not limited to, environments where usage is difficult to track, such as closed systems and large-scale research facilities.

 A key aspect of sustainability is the ability of the software to continue supporting scientific experiments and research operations, particularly in critical facilities where it plays a vital role.
 This means that the software must be robust enough to be handed over to new developers or teams without losing its core functionality or value, ensuring that it remains a valuable tool for the scientific community over time.
 Participants also stressed the importance of keeping the user community engaged and ensuring that the software can be sustained beyond the tenure of its original developers.
 This includes the ability to secure ongoing funding and support, making sure that the software can continue to generate new insights and findings.